Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: A gentle introduction to time-varying hypergraphs

-A \emph{time-varying graph} is a graph whose edges (and vertices) are active or available only at certain points in time.

-A \emph{hypergraph} is a generalization of a graph in which an edge (a so-called \emph{hyperedge}) can connect any arbitrary number of vertices.\footnote{A classical graph is a subclass of a hypergraph with hyperedges that always connect exactly two (in case of self-loops not necessarily distinct) vertices.}
+A \emph{time-varying graph} is a graph whose edges (and vertices) are active or available only at specific points in time.
+A \emph{hypergraph} is a generalization of a graph in which an edge (a so-called \emph{hyperedge}) can connect any arbitrary number\footnote{A classical graph is a subclass of a hypergraph with hyperedges that always connect exactly two (in case of self-loops not necessarily distinct) vertices.} of vertices.